 5. DIGITAL ASSISTANCE

 How can we leverage innovations for transitioning back to work?
-Although the implementation of the use of digital technologies were on the rise even prior to the Covid-19 outbreak, organisations looked at these tools as something ‘good to have’ as opposed to supporting employee relationship management.
+Although the implementation of the use of digital technologies was on the rise even prior to the Covid-19 outbreak, organisations looked at these tools as something ‘good to have’ as opposed to supporting employee relationship management.
 The pandemic has created a mindset shift where digital technologies have become essential for our day-to-day work.
-With the inevitable arrival of hybrid work the pressure HR professionals and line managers face juggling and managing several tasks and responsibilities at once, will include the added complexities of remote working and people not being on site.
+With the inevitable arrival of hybrid work the pressure HR professionals and line managers face juggling and managing several tasks and responsibilities at once, will include the added complexities of remote working and people not being on-site.
 However, there are certain initiatives that can help with decreasing admin tasks and workload.

 - Automating HR processes